 The four regional library systems (NEO-RLS, NORWELD, SERLS, and SWON Libraries) offer SLP workshops for librarians to share ideas for programs, crafts, decorations, and more.
-The workshop schedule is updated when additional workshops are announced.
+The workshop schedule is updated when workshops are announced.

 You may also solicit donations from local and area businesses for SLP incentives and prizes.
-Additionally, statewide discount coupons from the Armstrong Air & Space Museum, Ohio State Fair, Ohio State Parks, and Ohio Renaissance Festival are available to any Ohio public library.
+Additionally, any statewide discount coupons available may be used by any Ohio public library.
 Availability of statewide incentives will be posted to Ohio library listservs and to the Ohio Summer Library Program page.

-What is the deadline for ordering materials from Demco?
+What is the deadline for ordering materials from the CSLP catalog?

 Is the artwork available online?

 Yes, the entire manual and all exclusive artwork are available to public libraries online as well as on the CSLP manual USB flash drive available for purchase through the CSLP catalog.
-Instructions for accessing the online manual and artwork were shipped with your 2019 manual mailing.
-Contact firstname.lastname@example.org with questions.
-Additionally, approved logos and certain other images are available on the “Proprietary Downloads” section of the CSLP website (login required).
+Instructions for accessing the online manual and artwork are emailed to a youth services point person at each Ohio public library in September or October of each eyar.
+Contact email@example.com with questions.

 May I use the artwork to make t–shirts or other products to sell to patrons?